kemarCL/DevTest-emailHunter/README.md

 # DevTest-emailHunter

-Code response to the dev test
+This code is in response to the dev test.

+No special extensions are required to run these files

+-refer to text file for further details-